-- data processors, such as my Chambers staff, IT support staff, email providers, data storage providers and computer maintenance contractor.
+- data processors, such as my Chambers staff, IT support staff, email providers, data storage providers.

 - other legal professionals

 - experts and other witnesses

 - prosecution authorities

 - courts and tribunals

 - the staff in my chambers

 - trainee barristers

-- lav clients
+- lay clients

 - family and associates of the person whose personal information I am processing

-- in the event of complaints, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Board, and the Legal Ombudsman

-- other regulatory authorities

-- current, past or prospective employers

-- education and examining bodies

-- business associates, professional advisers and trade bodies, e.g. the Bar Council

-- the intended recipient, where you have asked me to provide a reference.
+- in the event of complaints, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Board, and the Legal Ombudsman - other regulatory authorities - current, past or prospective employers - education and examining bodies - business associates, professional advisers and trade bodies, e.g. the Bar Council - the intended recipient, where you have asked me to provide a reference. - the general public in relation to the publication of legal judgments and decisions of courts and tribunals